Skip to main content

 example-nodepool gd-1xgh200 1 1 Valid Sufficient Under 42h

-Once the adjustment is complete, the value of CURRENT (the number of Nodes currently in the Node Pool) should match the value of TARGET (the number of Nodes desired in the Node Pool).
+After the adjustment completes, the value of CURRENT (the number of Nodes currently in the Node Pool) should match the value of TARGET (the number of Nodes desired in the Node Pool).
 To see further details about the Node Pool in YAML format, target the Node Pool with kubectl get nodepool -o yaml.

 Example command